Comprised of ground-breaking garments, footwear, and accessories, these are the top 30 fashion trends of 2023.

-However, you do not have to be the ‘baddest’ witch in the coven or in love with the prince of darkness to wear hot goth apparel in 2021.
+However, you do not have to be the ‘baddest witch in the coven’ or in love with the prince of darkness to wear hot goth apparel in 2023.

-After a boring 2020, you’re entitled to be both decadent and sulky, climbing into a hot gothic slip dress, bringing not a drama but a darker style to your daywear outfit.
+Moreover, you’re entitled to be decadent and sulky in your gothic slip dresses, bringing darker vibes to your daywear outfits.

 Blame it on the idea that once we felt comfortable going outside again, our commitment to comfort didn’t waver.

 For example, Y2K sweatpants are reaching a jeans-like status, as almost anything can go with a pair of simple sweats.

-Mesh tops have taken the fashion world by storm in 2023, and the trend will continue in 2024.
+Mesh tops took the fashion world by storm in 2023, and the trend will continue in 2024.

-Known as the ‘second-skin’ trend, this style grazes on your body that it might as well be a second layer of skin.
+Known as the ‘second-skin’ trend, this style grazes on your body so that it might as well be a second layer of skin.

 While that may not sound particularly appealing, the number of celebrities rocking mesh shirts – think Marine Serre’s moon-print stretch-jersey top – such as Beyoncé, Adele, Kylie Jenner, and Dua Lipa, is nothing short of stellar.

 The fashion trend is a perfect wardrobe go-to, no matter the season, with many ways to fashion sheer blouses, shirts, and underlays.

 You can quickly go with our fave mesh long-sleeve top & lace bra combo, but there are other ways to combine and wear sheer tops with your wardrobe faves creatively.

-Whether you decide to dress it up or down or layer it up for those chilly evenings, second-skin tops will be your best friend this spring and after that.
+Whether you dress it up or down or layer it up for those chilly evenings, second-skin tops will be your best friend this spring.

-Swing it back to the ’60s with the classic gogo dancers-inspired item of footwear – white knee-high boots.
+Swing it back to the ’60s fashion with the classic gogo dancers-inspired item of footwear – white knee-high boots.

 Taking its inspiration from the Youth Revolution in the mid-century, this Nancy Sinatra-approved look is a chic way to elevate your outfit.

 White knee-high boots are great for a particular reason – they easily match many looks in this or that style and can be worn everywhere, from work to parties.

-For the last ten years or so, if you had asked a woman to wear pair of pants that weren’t skin-tight, she would have rolled her eyes in disgust.
+For the last ten years, if you had asked a woman to wear pants that weren’t skin-tight, she would have rolled her eyes in disgust.